I beg to move, That the Bill be now read a Second time.

 I would love to know what happens when the Assembly is restored.
 Would Assembly Members receive adequate restitution if their pay rose in line with inflation, as it would for any other worker or public servant in this country?
 Will the Assembly be placed in an invidious position where, to secure the true value of MLA jobs, one of their first acts will be to rectify the decision not to introduce an increase in April?
 The indication that the Secretary of State gave today is right, but I am concerned that if that continued for an indefinite period the value and worth of salary attached to the role of MLA would be continually diminished.

-Those are extremely good technical points, but I am assured that the determination that would be made to stop the £500 increase and a further determination to reduce pay would apply for the period in which an Executive is not formed.
-If the Executive is reformed, MLA pay will be at the rate it should be, including the £500 increase.
+Those are extremely good technical points, but I am assured that the determination that would be made to stop the £500 increase and a further determination to reduce pay would apply for the period in which an Executive are not formed.
+If the Executive are reformed, MLA pay will be at the rate it should be, including the £500 increase.

 That leads me neatly on to the representations that the Secretary of State has invited on whether she should proceed with Trevor Reaney’s outline proposals.
 Inviting representations is preferable to a full consultation, because all of us in public life recognise that MLAs, Members of Parliament, local councillors, Ministers and parties should not make determinations about their own pay.
 Having heard what the Secretary of State has said in our exchanges, I believe that she is mindful of that and does not wish to have a full consultation with parties in which they would determine how she should proceed.
 I believe that she will proceed in the full knowledge that she has our backing in taking appropriate steps today.